 Jennifer Calmly Predicted Her Own Death

-In March of 1991, journalist Marjorie Wallace visited with the girls, who were about to be transferred to a lower security institution.
-While drinking tea, Jennifer calmly stated that she had decided to die so June could live a normal life.
+In March of 1993, journalist Marjorie Wallace visited Broadmoor Hospital to interview the sisters, who were about to be transferred to the Caswell Clinic, a lower security institution in Wales.
+While drinking tea, Jennifer calmly stated that she had decided to die so that June could live a normal life.

 They Were Isolated By Their Secret Language

-After Jennifer died, June opened up about how the girls ended up alienating themselves by speaking in their own language.
+After Jennifer passed, June opened up about how the girls ended up alienating themselves by speaking in their own language.
 The girls spoke in a sped up version of English accompanied by synchronized gestures.
-While this started out as a game, it went on for so long that both girls felt trapped by it.
+While this started out as a game, it went on for so long that both girls felt the secret language "trapped" and isolated them.
+June expressed this in one entry: